-The course starts with the basics of agile, focussing on the agile mildest, values and principles.
-It then moves into one of the most popular agile frameworks, scrum, teaching you everything you need to form a scrum team and work within that framework.
+The course starts with the basics of Agile, focusing on the Agile mindset, values, and principles.
+It then moves into one of the most popular Agile frameworks, Scrum, teaching you everything you need to form a Scrum team and work within that framework.

-The final module focusses on creating value within a project, measuring progress, and a quick outline of some of the other agile frameworks, including Agile PM/DSDM and Kanban.
+The final module focuses on creating value within a project, measuring progress, and a quick outline of some of the other agile frameworks, including Agile PM/DSDM and Kanban.

 Please note: this content was produced in the UK and may include the use of British English.

 This course is suitable for anyone with no prior knowledge of Agile who is considering, evaluating, or involved in a move towards working in (or with) an Agile environment.

 There are no prerequisites for this course, however, participants should be familiar with the content and rationale in the Agile manifesto (http://agilemanifesto.org/)

 As a result of participating in the course, learners will be able to answer the following questions: